Do You Need a Realtor to Sell a House?

 It's difficult to negotiate on your own, so your best bet for saving is working with a discount broker that offers guaranteed lower rates.

-The top discount brokers offer full support like traditional brokerages and let you choose your own agent.
+The top discount brokers offer full support like traditional brokerages so you don't have to sacrifice high-quality service.

 For example, Clever Real Estate partners with full-service realtors from reputable brands like Keller Williams and RE/MAX.
 When you find an agent through Clever, you get the same local expertise — but for half the price those same agents would charge if you found them on your own.

-Companies that offer low commission can save you thousands of dollars.
-For example, on a $400,000 home, you could save up to $6,000 by using an agent who charges 1.5% compared to a traditional agent charging 3%.
+These lower rates can save you thousands of dollars.
+For example, on a $400,000 home, you could save $6,000 by using an agent who charges 1.5% compared to a traditional agent charging 3%.

 How do you sell a house without a realtor?